-From content structure to visual design elements, everything on a landing page for an app website needs to come together to turn a visitor into an engaged user.
+From content structure to visual design elements, everything on app landing page needs to come together to turn a visitor into an engaged user.
 Let's dive into some apps doing this right.

 15 best app landing page examples

 Here are 15 mobile app landing page websites that combine content and creativity.

 Imagine pointing the light on your phone at a locked door and having it click open.
 This may seem like something straight out of a science fiction movie, but this is a technology of today.
 BrightLock's mobile app makes it safe and secure to open smart lock doors at home and at work with a flick of your smartphone.